aviaryan/awesome-no-login-web-apps/README.md

 * [surviv.io](https://surviv.io/) - Surviv.io is a 2D battle royale game.
 You only have one live per game, no respawn.
 * [nitrome](https://www.nitrome.com/) - Collection of free pixelart games.
 New games doesn't require flash.
 * [Orion](https://orion.lukasbach.com/) - Board/puzzle game.
 Cleverly combine tiles from bags to fill up the board.
+* [Gidd.io](https://gidd.io/) - Collection of classic games like UNO, Yatzy, Scattergories and GeoGuess.

 ### Graphics, Image and Design